 Happiest of Friday’s here in the studio today!
-The Annual HIA Awards night are upon us tonight, and as we all get excited the night ahead we thought what better way to end the week then with a reveal of one of our award entry projects!
+The Annual HIA Awards night are upon us tonight, and as we all get excited for the night ahead we thought what better way to end the week then with a reveal of one of our award entry projects!
 So bringing to you all – Part Two of the Bay House Reveal!

 We were engaged to handle both the full interior design and build of the extensive renovation of this property.
 This included remodelling of the interior architecture, with a big transformation in the living spaces featuring a new mezzanine level, a built in double sided fireplace, re positioned openings and ceiling detail work.
 We also handled the full interior furnishing, decorating and styling of the client’s home which enabled a full- service approach which allowed us to ensure that the design, decoration and existing architecture was cohesive and that the new extension worked hand in hand with the new finishes and structural changes throughout the house.